 Home haemodialysis (Home HD) may be the right treatment option for you if it is well-suited to your medical and physical condition, and lifestyle choices.
 Home haemodialysis (Home HD) gives you the opportunity to enjoy the comfort and freedom that comes with performing dialysis in a space that feels familiar and safe, while having telephone access to professional help if you need it.
 Doing your treatments at home may also increase your flexibility by allowing you to avoid frequent trips to the hospital or clinic.

 You will have some control over your treatment, choosing a schedule that fits your social and professional life.
-If your clinician prescribes it, you may be allowed to do dialysis more frequently and for longer periods of time than you can in-centre.
-If you can, having longer, slower treatments more often may be gentler on your body because it more closely mimics your natural kidney function, which works 24 hours per day.
-This may decrease negative side effects and help you feel better and more energized, and even provide you more dietary freedom.
+If your clinician prescribes it, you may be allowed to do dialysis more frequently and for longer periods of time than you can do for in-centre haemodialysis (In-Centre HD).
+If you can, having longer, slower treatments may often be gentler on your body because it more closely mimics your natural kidney function, which works 24 hours a day.
+This may decrease negative side effects and help you feel better and more energized, and even provide you with more dietary freedom.